mara/mara-example-project-2/README.md

 - `gh_dim`: The number of commits, forks and closed pull requests per Github repository and day,
 - `pp_dim`: PyPI and Github metrics merged by day and repository/ project name.

-The overall database size of the data warehouse is 70GB for the timerange mentioned above.
+The overall database size of the data warehouse is roughly 100GB for the timerange mentioned above.

 &nbsp;